• Home

 Who We Represent

-As the Department of Justice's largest grant-making component, AFSCME Local 2830 represents about 600 OJP BUEs at the following program, research and statistics, and support offices:
+As the Department of Justice's largest grant-making component, AFSCME Local 2830 represents over 550 OJP BUEs at the following program, research and statistics, and support offices:

 • Bureau of Justice Assistance